Are you often faced with a strange odor flying around your home? Is that your dog, or is he having digestive issues?

 The answer would be yes.
 Some canines have a hard time digesting certain ingredients, which puts a lot of pressure on their GI tract.
 In this case, build up air results in gassiness.
 Make sure your pet avoids harmful components in dog food.

 Otherwise, you will have to vent your house more often than not.
-Try out one from our list of excellent dog food for dogs with a sensitive stomach.
+Try out one from our list of best dog food for sensitive stomach.

 What food can you give to reduce gas?